 The Common App Makes it Easy to Apply to Multiple Colleges and Universities, by Lee Norwood, Annapolis College Consulting, August 16th,2021

 If you have not does so already, it’s time to start thinking about things like your final college list and applications.
-In the old days, applying to 12 colleges meant 12 different college applications; now things are much easier.
-The Common Application is accepted by more than 800 schools, including some located outside the U.S. Using the Common App, students will enter their basic demographic information and extracurricular activities and then be able to send that information to multiple schools.
+In the old days, applying to 12 colleges meant 12 different applications; now things are much easier.
+The Common Application is accepted by more than 900 schools, including some located outside the U.S. Using the Common App, students will enter their basic demographic information and extracurricular activities and then be able to send that information to multiple schools.
 Students don’t have to use the Common App, but it certainly makes life easier for those who do.

-You’ll want to dig deep, discuss as a family, and include your extracurricular accomplishments on your resume.
+You’ll want to dig deep, discuss as a family, and include your extracurricular accomplishments on your resume in the ACTIVITIES section.
 Gather details and show an impressive story.
-Perfecting your resume first, really helps make the application a bit easier because you will already have strong statements and utilize the specific number of characters in the best possible way.
+Perfecting your resume first really helps make the application a bit easier, because you will already have strong statements and utilize the specific number of characters in the best possible way.
 Our students build this resume over time by using our CounselMore software.
 By the time the app opens, they are ready to cut and paste their carefully curated activities directly into the applications.

-To start, applicants can go to commonapp.org and click on the “Get Started” button to get details about how to create an account and log in to work on an application through the platform.
-The official application opens August 1st, so don’t fill in the details
+To start, applicants can go to commonapp.org and click on the “Get Started” button to get details about how to create an account and then log in to begin working.
+Once you complete the basic information, you can start adding in your specific colleges form the list you should be working on.

 GOOD LINK FOR YOU – [Avoid these big college application mistakes.]